ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter26.md

 In a low voice, Lán WàngJī replied, “Yes, it was extremely painful.”

-“Oh,” uttered Wèi WúXiàn, then he gently fondled the rounded scar on Lán WàngJī’s chest, and then, he said, “Let me see your back.”
+“Oh,” uttered Wèi WúXiàn, and then he gently fondled the rounded scar on Lán WàngJī’s chest, and then he said, “Let me see your back.”

 Lán WàngJī turned around slowly.
 His whole back was covered with the criss-cross scars, which were spread across his shoulders and the back of his arms.